yenson-lau/yenson-lau.github.io/content/projects.md

 ---

-## Drug Repurposing for Leishmaniasis Using a GNN Approach
+## Drug repurposing for Leishmaniasis with Hyperbolic Graph Neural Networks

 Leishmaniasis is a neglected parasitic disease affecting remote and poor areas.
-Thus, many potential treatments for leishmaniasis are unavailable, unaffordable, or lead to adverse effects for the majority of affected inviduals.
-Due to the limited research and development resources allocated to neglected diseases, drug repurposing is an attractive and cost-effective method for developing new treatments.
-Here, we develop the first drug repurposing model for leishmaniasis based on Hyperbolic Graph Neural Networks (HGNNs).
+As limited resources are allocated to combat neglected diseases, drug repurposing is an attractive and cost-effective method for developing new treatments.
+Here, we develop the first drug repurposing model for Leishmaniasis based on Hyperbolic Graph Neural Networks (HGNN-DR).

 {{< rawhtml >}}
 <p style="text-align:center;">